 Downsides include priming is required each time you need to cook, canisters are heavy and more difficult to transport, tanks have a higher cost and stoves using kerosene require regular maintenance and refueling.

 The most common type of camping stove runs on propane in a prefilled and pre-pressurized canister.
 The popularity of propane stoves like the Stansport camping stoves or Gas One camping stoves is due to their lightweight nature with no priming required, amazing flame control, affordable pricing, and storage of years.

 However, propane does not perform well in colder temperatures or at higher altitude, and performance lags when the canister approaches empty, so in this case, you should leave your Camp Chef propane stove or your Coleman camp stove at home.

 Butane is a lightweight liquid alternative due to the method in which it is compressed.
 However, butane is the worst option in Colorado during the thick of winter as the liquid does not perform well at high altitudes or under the freezing point.

 Camping wood stoves are becoming more popular because they are fueled naturally through wooden twigs and sticks foraged from around your campsite.
 You can purchase options with recharging capabilities, but a fuel source may not always be available, and a fire ban may hinder its usage.

 Although less common but growing in popularity, stoves burning denatured alcohol are inexpensive and ultralight.
 Denatured alcohol fuel is easy to find online or at camping stores, and alcohol stoves are a good choice for a lightweight camping stove while hiking, as long as alcohol stove safety is practiced.

 Using solar power as your stove fueling option is the most environmentally friendly available and there are no extra canisters to transport or refill.
-The biggest downside is during a cloudy or hazy day, you cannot use this renewable energy source.
+The biggest downside is during a cloudy or hazy day, you cannot use a solar camp stove with as much efficiency.
 Cooking times also take longer than the other options on this list.